quangle-lab/pennythefinbot/README.md

 ## Features
 ### Description
 The Telegram bot enables a household to manage their budget semi-automatically through email synchronisation and manual input.
+The only database is a **Google Spreadsheet**.

-*By tagging or replying to the bot as if talking to an assistant*, a user can
+**By tagging or replying to the bot as if talking to an assistant**, a user can
-- get notified whenever there's a new spending coming in via email
+- get notified via Telegram whenever there's a new spending coming in via bank email
-- add/modify/delete any spending transaction with the proper amount, date and any description relevant to the family
+- add/modify/delete any spending transaction with the amount, date and any description relevant to the family
 - request the general spending status of the family
 - request the detailed spending status for a group such as *fix expense, variable expense, saving, family fund, target fund*, etc.
 - get the weekly spending report
 - get monthly budget suggestion and adjust the budget for the next month

+### Data privacy
+- At anytimes, the user can turn off the bot and continue using the spreadsheet manually
+- The bot does not store any user data, except for the last update id read from Telegram to avoid reading the same message twice
+- The bot does not store any chat data, except for the last message sent to the user to avoid sending the same message twice
+- The bot does not store any transaction data, except for the transaction data in the Google Spreadsheet

 ### Scheduled functions
 - Read the mailbox every hour to add new transactions